Zorug/Complete_DS_Projects/Bingo_Projet/README.md

-# Analysis of Some Online Bingo Game
+# Analysis of Some Online Bingo Games

 ## About this Project
 FABAMAQ produces games for several international markets, so their analysis is essential for the production of games aimed at each target audience/market.